netdata/netdata/src/web/server/README.md

 - IPv4 127.0.0.1 at port 19999 (port was used from `default port`).
 Only the UI (dashboard) and the read API will be accessible on this port.
 Both HTTP and HTTPS requests will be accepted.
 - IPv4 10.1.1.1 at port 19998.
 The management API and `netdata.conf` will be accessible on this port.
 - All the IPs `hostname` resolves to (both IPv4 and IPv6 depending on the resolved IPs) at port 19997.
 Only badges will be accessible on this port.
 - All IPv6 IPs at port 19996.
 Only metric streaming requests from other Netdata Agents will be accepted on this port.
-Only encrypted streams will be allowed (i.e. Children also need to be [configured for TLS](/src/streaming/README.md)).
+Only encrypted streams will be allowed (i.e., Children also need to be [configured for TLS](/src/streaming/README.md)).
-- All the IPs `localhost` resolves to (both IPv4 and IPv6 depending the resolved IPs) at port 19996.
+- All the IPs `localhost` resolves to (both IPv4 and IPv6 depending on the resolved IPs) at port 19996.
 This port will only accept registry API requests.
 - All IPv4 and IPv6 IPs at port `http` as set in `/etc/services`.
 Only the UI (dashboard) and the read API will be accessible on this port.
 - Unix domain socket `/run/netdata/netdata.sock`.
 All requests are serviceable on this socket.
 Note that in some OSs like Fedora, every service sees a different `/tmp`, so don't create a Unix socket under `/tmp`. `/run` or `/var/run` is suggested.